Savage Empire

-Savage Empire is a novel in which two societies have been warring for many years: the psionic Aventine Empire and the barbarians who practice magic.
+Savage Empire is a science fantasy novel by American writer Jean Lorrah, published in 1981.
+It describes two societies have been warring for many years: the psionic Aventine Empire and the barbarians who practice magic.

 Reception

 Greg Costikyan reviewed Savage Empire in Ares Magazine #9 and commented that "On the whole, Savage Empire is an entertaining though flawed first effort, good enough to justify looking for Lorrah's next novel."